Perspective | The West has gotten savvier about Russian disinformation. Will that help Ukraine?

 A few days later, British Defense Secretary Ben Wallace dismembered Moscow’s claim that its buildup of troops on Ukraine’s border is a result of the “threat” of NATO expansion, writing in the Sunday Times that it was clear that the Kremlin’s actions “are really about what President Putin’s interpretation of history is and his unfinished ambitions for Ukraine.”

 These responses may seem part of a tit-for-tat diplomatic spat, but they point to how much the West has changed its posture toward adversarial information operations since Russia’s last invasion of Ukraine.
 In 2014, the Kremlin disinformation playbook caught the West flat-footed; governments were simply unsure how to counter this new hybrid warfare.
-Now, they are better equipped to anticipate Kremlin narratives, even if they can’t always counter them effectively among key audiences — like the Russian public.
+Now, they are better equipped to anticipate Kremlin narratives, even if they can’t always counter them effectively among key audiences — such as the Russian public.

-Today, Russia has massed more than 100,000 troops on Ukraine’s border and complicated Western attempts at diplomacy with unrealistic demands, such as barring Poland or the Baltic states from hosting NATO troops or equipment, and a guarantee that Ukraine or Georgia will not be able to join the western military alliance.
-Its rhetoric has also become more bellicose to match, according to our monitoring at the Centre for Information Resilience, a UK-based nonprofit social enterprise dedicated to identifying, countering and exposing influence operations.
+Today, Russia has massed more than 100,000 troops on Ukraine’s border and complicated Western attempts at diplomacy with unrealistic demands, such as barring Poland or the Baltic states from hosting NATO troops or equipment, and a guarantee that Ukraine or Georgia will not be able to join the Western military alliance.
+Its rhetoric has also become more bellicose to match, according to our monitoring at the Centre for Information Resilience, a U.K.-based nonprofit social enterprise dedicated to identifying, countering and exposing influence operations.

 Moscow has been priming the Russian people for a potential invasion, with a large uptick in discussion of alleged “Ukrainian aggression.”
-Carefully-curated Instagram accounts and mercenary TikTok influencers target younger Russians with false claims of ethnic Russians being targeted in eastern Ukraine.
+Carefully curated Instagram accounts and mercenary TikTok influencers appeal to younger Russians with false claims of ethnic Russians being targeted in eastern Ukraine.
 State news channels, meanwhile, have pumped out propaganda around the alleged fortification of Eastern Europe by NATO.
 Mentions of similar stories in the Russian-language news media have more than doubled since the Kremlin began to move troops to Ukraine’s eastern border in March, from about 250 mentions per day at their peak last spring to over 500 per day this week.

 This narrative appears to be gaining little purchase in Russian society.
 According to a poll by the Moscow-based Levada Center, 50 percent of respondents do not believe a war with Ukraine is likely.
 But by concurrently casting the troop buildup as a conflict with NATO, the appetite for a war with the alliance appears to be increasing: 25 percent of respondents consider such a conflict possible, up from 19 percent in 2019.